remorses/mongoke/README.md

 ## Tutorials

-Check out the examples directory in this repo
+Check out the /examples directory in this repo

 Please help the project making new tutorials and submit a issue to list it here!